How To Add Customers In QuickBooks Pro

 Step 19: Specify A Customer Type

 Use the drop-down menu to note where this customer came from.
-You can choose:
+You can choose a pre-made option or add your own.

 Step 20: Link To A Sales Rep